-Using local accounts (including the local administrator account) to access another computer over network in Active Directory environments is not recommended on a number of reasons.
-The same local administrator login and password are often used on many computers resulting in putting many computers at risk if one computer is compromised (Pass-the-hash threat).
-Moreover, access to the network with local accounts is hard to personify and centrally monitor, since it is not registered on AD domain controllers.
+Using local accounts (including the local administrator) to access another computer over network in Active Directory environments is not recommended on a number of reasons.
+The same local administrator username and password are often used on many computers, which can put multiple devices at risk if a single computer is compromised (Pass-the-hash attack threat).
+Moreover, access to the network resources with local accounts is hard to personify and centrally monitor, because such events are not logged on AD domain controllers.

-To reduce risks, administrators rename the standard local account of Windows Administrator.
-A regular change of the administrator password to the unique on every computer in the domain (for example. using MS Local Administrator Password Solution) significantly increases the security of local administrator accounts.
-But this solution cannot restrict the network access for all local accounts, since there can be more than one local account on a computer.
+To mitigate the risk, administrators can rename the default local Windows Administrator account.
+To regularly change the local administrator password on all computers in the domain, you can use the MS LAPS tool (Local Administrator Password Solution).
+But these solutions won’t be able to solve the problem of restricting network access for all local user accounts, since there can be more than one local account on a computer.

-You can restrict access for local accounts using Deny access to this computer from the network policy.
-But this policy requires to explicitly list all accounts, for which the access will be denied.
+You can restrict network access for local accounts using the Deny access to this computer from the network policy.
+But this policy requires to explicitly list all accounts that need to be denied network access to the computer.

-In Windows 8.1 and Windows Server 2012 R2, two new security groups (Well-known group) with new SIDs appeared.
-It means that now you don’t need to list all possible SIDs of local accounts, but use the universal SID instead.
+In Windows 8.1 and Windows Server 2012 R2, two new well-known security groups with new SIDs appeared.
+One includes all local users, and the second includes all local administrators.

 |S-1-5-113||NT AUTHORITY\Local account||All local accounts|